DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 The stone compartment also contains a *charm of mass heroism*, resembling a golden medallion adorned with three interlocking rings engraved at its center.
 The charm allows the wielder to give any number of creatures within 30 feet the benefit of a *potion of heroism* as an action.
 Once they do so, the charm vanishes from their person.

-Fyodor and Myrtle are imprisoned on the third floor of the windmill and guarded by the **night hags** Bella Sunbane and Offalia Wormwiggle, as described in <span class="citation">O3.
+Fyodor and Myrtle are imprisoned on the third floor of the windmill and guarded by the **night hags** Belladonna "Bella" Sunbane and Offalia Wormwiggle, as described in <span class="citation">O3.
 Bedroom (p.
 127)</span>.
 However, Fyodor and Myrtle have no particular knowledge of Ireena or Ismark, and wish only to be returned to their father, Franz.
 ### Distracting Morgantha
 <span class="citation"><em>This scene takes place in Chapter 5: Area O1.</em></span>